-Schema (DAIMS),9 which provides agencies an overall view of the hundreds of distinct data elements included in agencies' DATA Act files.
-The NEA's DATA Act submission is comprised of the following files:
+Security Act (CARES Act)8.
+This information was published in the DATA Act Information Model Schema (DAIMS),9 which provides agencies an overall view of the hundreds of distinct data elements included in agencies' DATA Act files.
+The NEA's DATA Act submission was comprised of the following files: